birkenkrahe/cc/org/tutorial.md

 6. The mode line now indicates that the file has been changed: `**--`

 7. Save the file with `C-x C-s`.
-You should get a confirmation in the minibuffer, alongside the full path to the file, e.g.
+You should get a confirmation in the minibuffer, alongside the full path to the file - and the mode line changes to `----`:

         Wrote c:/Users/birkenkrahe/tutor.txt